isomerpages/moe-yishunpri/_curriculum/English Language.md

 **Build Programmes**

 To instill the joy of learning in our students, the department brings about customised teaching approaches to cater to specific learning needs of all our students.
-The Build programmes aim to support our students in acquiring and mastering language through lesson packages designed by our teachers.
+The Build programmes aim to support our students in acquiring and mastering language through lesson packages designed by our teachers.&nbsp;

 These come in the form of SLS Packages for Oracy, Punctuation and Grammar which are assigned periodically to all students to build on their language skills learned in the classroom.